 By implementing these prevention and fixing measures, manufacturers can optimize their injection molding process and ensure the production of high-quality parts with minimal cavity defects.
 Regular maintenance of molds and continuous process monitoring are essential for efficient and defect-free injection molding operations.

-Cavity is a common defect in injection molding that can affect the quality and appearance of plastic parts.
-Learn what causes cavity and how to prevent and fix it in this article.
+Cavity is a common defect that can occur during the injection molding process, which can have a significant impact on the quality and appearance of plastic parts.
+Understanding the causes of cavity formation is crucial to prevent and fix this issue effectively.

 What is cavity in injection molding?